Quick Answer

 Intelligent Automation

 ML-enhanced pipelines that learn from data.
 Self-optimising workflows.
 Example: Automated feature extraction with quality scoring and human-in-the-loop validation.
+See how AI agents go beyond simple chatbots to orchestrate these pipelines.

 Complexity: Very High | Time to build: Months | Maintenance: Significant